Is 3000K or 4000K Better for a Kitchen: A Comprehensive Guide

 What is Color Temperature?

-Color temperature is a measurement of the hue of a light source.
-It’s measured in Kelvin (K), with lower Kelvin temperatures appearing warmer and higher Kelvin temperatures appearing cooler.
-The Kelvin scale ranges from 1000K to 10,000K, with 2700K to 5000K being the most common for household lighting.
+Color temperature refers to a light source’s hue as measured in Kelvin (K), where lower Kelvin temperatures indicate warmer tones while higher ones show cooler tones.
+The Kelvin scale ranges from 1000K to 10,000K, with household lighting typically falling within the 2700-5000k range.

 Which One Suits a Kitchen Better?